RosettaCommons/demos/tutorials/rosetta_scripting/README.md

 * *Score the output with a custom scorefunction*
 * *Control output file format*

 Before we explore the full power of RosettaScripts, let's make sure that we understand how to control the rosetta_scripts application's output.
 There are two ways to do this.
-The first is modifying the ```<OUTPUT />``` tag typically found at the end of a script, and the second is by setting flags.
+The first is modifying the ```<OUTPUT/>``` tag typically found at the end of a script, and the second is by setting flags.

-Let's look at a typical usage case for the ```<OUTPUT />``` tag, first.
+Let's look at a typical usage case for the ```<OUTPUT/>``` tag, first.
 Sometimes you may want to use different energy functions during different scoring.
 For example, you may want to change constraint weights, or to use a lower resolution energy function.
 In order to do this, we:
 1. Add a named custom scoring function in the ```SCOREFXNS``` section of the XML.
-2. Add this to the ```<OUTPUT />``` tag.
+2. Add this to the ```<OUTPUT/>``` tag.

 Each custom scorefunction is defined by different sub-tags in the SCOREFXNS section.
 The format is detailed in the [SCOREFXNS documentation](https://www.rosettacommons.org/docs/latest/scripting_documentation/RosettaScripts/RosettaScripts#scorefunctions).